Developing yoga class themes invites students to go deeper.

 3. Have a backup plan.

 You may have crafted a great theme to discuss during your yoga class, but you’re not feeling it when the day arrives.
 You could be tired, sick, or experiencing an emotional hangover.
-If you’re not feeling well or have something weighing on your emotional resilience, it’s better to keep your theme simple than force what you do not feel.
+If you’re not feeling well or have something weighing on your emotional resilience, keeping your theme simple is better than forcing what you do not feel.
 There are days we have to show up and perform even when we do not feel like it, and sometimes, putting on a brave face and faking it can put us in a better mood.

 4. Share your sources; cite accordingly!